-Hiking is a great way to stay active and can function as anything from an intense endurance workout to an active recovery day, depending on the trail you choose to take.
-I love taking on a mountain because it enables me to get outside and enjoy some fresh air with peaceful scenery (it’s not just good for your body)!
+Hiking is a great way to stay active for both fitness beginners and experts.
+Depending on how you approach it and which trail you choose, trekking can provide you with anything from an intense endurance workout to an active recovery day.
+I love taking on a mountain because it enables me to get outside and enjoy some fresh air with peaceful scenery (great for mental health, not jut your body)!
 At the same time, I get to gently workout my legs (except for the steep heels).
 Plus, literally conquering a mountain is a great way to build mental strength and feel an amazing sense of accomplishment.
 Can you relate?

-If you’re reading this, you like it for many of the same reasons, but if you don’t, maybe you’ve come here to find a way to make it easier and more enjoyable.
-Those same reasons are why I asked my friends at ProSource to send me some of their Trekking Poles to try out – and they were super supportive in helping me step up my hiking game.
+If you’re reading this, you probably like it for many of the same reasons.
+Or maybe you’ve come here because you find it rather hard and want a way to make it more comfortable and efficient.
+Those same reasons are why I asked my friends at ProSource to send me some of their Anti-Shock Trekking Poles to try out – and they were super supportive in helping me step up my hiking game.

 If you’re in the same boat, not sure if you should use walking poles or which hiking poles to buy, then you’ve come to the right place to find some answers.
 Here’s what you can expect in this blog: